keksnicoh/ReaderT-OpenProduct-Environment/README.md

 ## Summary

 - Environment provides pure values (`ProvidesF`)
-- Environment contains effects (`EffectF`) which are embeddable into application Monad but do not have access to the environment.
+- Environment contains monad values (`EffectF`) which are embeddable into application Monad but do not have access to the environment.
 - Explicit static dependency injection via function arguments
 - No custom type classes required